 The Authority discussed key ideas that should be included in the mission statement, and in August 2006, adopted a draft statement for review by employees and the Community Advisory Committee.
-Following their review and comments, the Authority adopted a final statement in September 2006, with revisions in May 2010:
+Following their review and comments, the Authority adopted a final statement in September 2006, with revisions in May 2010.
+The mission statement is reviewed annually.